SandraMuller/IoTHubDemo/README.md

 <p>Where to from here?
 Adding a real device :)</p>

 <p>See <a href="https://github.com/SandraMuller/FlashingLights">"Flashing Lights"</a> for a project that uses Arduino IDE in Visual Studio and a console app that connects to that device via serial port to communicate user inputs to the device.
 The app also receives information from the device.
-I have the projects added to a solution called BlinkLed for development ease, but the actual projects are in the app folder.
+I have the projects added to a solution called BlinkLed for development ease, but the actual projects are in the app folder.</p>